 - Swollen ankles

 When the veins are damaged, gravity will hinder normal blood flow causing blood to form pools in the weakened, damaged veins.
 The pooling blood causes these veins to enlarge.
 Twisted masses of veins beneath the surface of the skin, known as varicose veins, often result.
 Varicose veins are larger and located deeper in the leg than spider veins.
 Spider veins are small red, blue and purple veins on the surface near the skin.

 There are generally 2 treatment options:

 · Conservative measures such as the use of compression stockings and change in lifestyle

-· Corrective treatment such as endovenous laser therapy, ambulatory phlebectomy, and sclerotherapy.
+· Corrective treatments such as endovenous laser therapy(EVLT), ambulatory phlebectomy, and sclerotherapy.

 Endovenous Laser Therapy

 Endovenous Laser Therapy (EVLT) or Venous Ablation is a technique that uses a laser fiber to close down the enlarged varicose veins.
 The procedure is performed in our office and takes about 30-45 minutes.
 A small laser catheter is passed into the affected vein with guidance from the ultrasound machine.
 The laser is then turned on and the entire vein closed down.
 The laser is fired at multiple locations and the entire procedure is performed with some local anesthesia.
 The closed vein is reabsorbed into the body and the blood supply in that area is naturally rerouted to other veins.
 Recovery is rapid and involves minimal pain.